If you want to cook a medieval dish, the Recipes Grid is the place to look for ideas!

 How Have Recipes Survived?

-There is little, contemporary documentation for medieval dishes and their recipes from 12th and 13th century Europe.
+There is little, contemporary documentation for medieval dishes and their recipes from 12th century Europe.
 This was because only a low percentage of the population were literate.
 However, historians have discovered some genuine, original written records about medieval cooking.
 The primary one from medieval England is called “The Forme of Cury”.
 It lists no fewer than 200 recipes from the era of King Richard II of England.
-(Cury is the old English word for cookery)
+(Cury is old English for cookery)

 Many recipes of course have been passed down by word of mouth, from generation to generation.
 Over the centuries people have drawn on this inherited knowledge – for two reasons.
 Firstly, to continue eating what their ancestors ate.
 Secondly, to refine some recipes by varying the ingredients.
 For example, few people today bake with barley as was traditional in medieval times.
 Instead they use wheat when baking bread.

 Follow the links to the individual sections of recipes in this site, such as bread recipes, and you will begin to discover some surprising facts.

 Some of these facts will relate to similarities between medieval dishes and modern ones.
 Others will be the entire opposite, particularly when it comes to the ingredients used.

 The Recipes Grid offers a quick and easy overview of the different medieval dishes I have published to date.
 I hope you find something there to enjoy.